 Rock physics properties vary from basin to basin, and from stratigraphic interval to interval.
 For each, a separate model or rock physics template is required that relates the seismic response to earth properties.

 PGS has now added the geological part that comes from well data to its comprehensive seismic data library.
 The rockAVO tool is proven to deliver fully interactive, well-by-well rock physics AVO modeling.
 It transforms a static hardcopy study into a fully dynamic live report, making it accessible to non-rock physics experts.

-Regional rock physics atlases are available.
-Each well within these atlases has been conditioned and interpreted consistently and to a high technical standard.
+Regional rock physics atlases are available for Europe and the Gulf of Mexico.
+Each well in these atlases has been conditioned and interpreted consistently, to a high technical standard.
 Deliverables include the raw and conditioned log data, the petrophysical interpretation, and the rock physics modeled elastic logs.
-Where available, the results are delivered within rockAVO.
-The table below shows the atlases that are available.
+TChahe results are delivered within rockAVO.
+See below for more details on each of the atlases.